 - Missed connections – the passenger kind.

-- Elite status milestones and where elites are sitting.
+- Elite status milestones and where frequent flyers are sitting.

 - Previous customer experience issues which need rectifying.